bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 1: 00:17:20

 You talked about this yesterday to us already, so I understand I think how it works now.
-Every time a node receives an announcement of addresses with up to 10 addresses, For each address separately, they'll randomly pick two peers to forward it to.
+Every time a node receives an announcement of addresses with up to 10 addresses.
+For each address separately, they'll randomly pick two peers to forward it to.
 So if you send say 500 packages of 10 addresses and a node has a hundred peers, they'll randomly decide for each of those 5,000 addresses which two peers to relay that to.
 So now if there's another peer connected to the attack node, this receiver or observer node would probably get some 50 addresses.